Topology and edge modes surviving criticality in non-Hermitian Floquet systems

-\emph{Phase transitions between gSPTs}.--With four critical lines of different topology, we expect to see phase transitions along topological phase boundaries via changing system parameters across the multicritical point.
+\emph{Phase transitions between gSPTs}.--With four critical lines of different topology, we expect to see phase transitions along topological phase boundaries via changing parameters across the multicritical point.
 In Fig.~\ref{fig:CPT}, we present the spectrum of our model with $(\alpha,\alpha')=(1,2)$ along phase boundaries, where the star denotes the multicritical point $(J_{1},\gamma_{c})=(\pi/2,\sqrt{5}\pi/4)$.
 In (a) and (d) of Fig.~\ref{fig:CPT}, we find a change of $0$ and $\pi$ edge modes by $2$ when going from one to the other side of multicritical point, during which the spectrum remains gapless at $E=\pi$ and $0$, respectively.
 The $(w_{0},w_{\pi})$ in Eq.~(\ref{eq:w0Pmain}) change from $(2,0)$ {[}$(1,1)${]} to $(1,0)$ across the multicritical point in Fig.~\ref{fig:CPT}(a) {[}\ref{fig:CPT}(d){]}.
 These cases represent two examples of phase transitions between distinct non-Hermitian Floquet gSPTs, which are identified by the survival of edge zero modes at criticality.
 In Figs.~\ref{fig:CPT}(b,c) and \ref{fig:CPT}(e,f), we show the spectra along two critical lines in the ${\cal PT}$-broken region, with bulk bands touched at $E=0$ and $\pi$.
-There are no multicritical points on these phase boundaries, and we find two edge $0$ modes in both cases, even though gain and loss are existent in the critical bulk.
-In all cases, the degeneracy of $0$ and $\pi$ edge modes are protected by the sublattice symmetry.
+There are no multicritical points on these phase boundaries, and we find two edge $0$ modes in both cases.
+In all examples, the degeneracy of $0$ and $\pi$ edge modes are protected by the sublattice symmetry.